h01ger/piuparts/README.txt

 .
 Pick a machine to run the master.
 It cannot be a chroot, but basically any real (or properly virtualized) Debian system is good enough.
 .
-Install piuparts on it.
+Install the package piuparts-master on it.
 .
-Create an account for the master.
+Create an account for the master (the package creates piupartsm).
 .
 Configure '/etc/piuparts/piuparts.conf' appropriately.
 .
 Pick one or more slaves to run the slave.
 You can use the machine running the master also as a slave.
 Etch is fine, it can even be in a chroot.
 .
-Install piuparts on it.
+Install the package piuparts-slave on it.
 .
 Configure '/etc/piuparts/piuparts.conf' appropriately - if master
  and slave share the machine, they also share the config file.
 .
 Create an account for the slave.
 This must be different from the master account.
+(The package creates piupartss.)
 .
 Create an ssh keypair for the slave.
 No passphrase.
 .
-Add the slave's public key to the master's '.ssh/authorized_keys' .
+Add the slave's public key to the master's '.ssh/authorized_keys' The key should be restricted to only allow running 'piuparts-master' by prefixing it with 'command="/usr/share/piuparts/piuparts-master",no-pty,no-port-forwarding ' .
 Configure sudo on the slave machine to allow the slave account run '/usr/sbin/piuparts' as root without password (otherwise you'll be typing in a password all the time).